AbhishekPurbey02/adaptive-ai-recommender-system/README.md

 ## Project Overview

 Modern e-commerce platforms depend on recommendation engines to improve product discovery, personalization, and user engagement.
-This project simulates that workflow by building a recommendation system that ranks products using product metadata, customer purchase signals, and text similarity.
+This project simulates that workflow by building a recommendation system that ranks products using product metadata, customer purchase signals and text similarity.

 The system starts with basic popularity ranking, adds content-based recommendations using TF-IDF and cosine similarity, and then combines both signals in a hybrid model.
 The Streamlit app makes the model usable through a simple search interface and adjustable hybrid weights.